NoobCIT/30for30FrontEnd/README.md

 I'm doing the 30days30sites challenge from this: https://www.subscribepage.com/30days30sites

+Note that these projects are deployed to Heroku, so it takes a while to load when you open them (that's the nature of Heroku conserving resources)!

+Along the way I made up my own projects or added some functionality to learn more about JavaScript.
+You'll see projects using API's, incorporating Promises and Asynchronous actions as well as tests.

 [Day 1: Portfolio](https://desolate-tor-91462.herokuapp.com/)

 Just a made up portfolio page.
 Never knew letter spacing and line height could make such a difference.